OneOverCosine/Engineering_84_business_week/README.md

 Came to like Computer Science through Maths --> Might have done Engineering, but I found I was better suited to Computer Science.
 In my free time I like drawing (cats) and doing other creative things.

-### 2. What is Agile, and what is the benefit of implementing it?
+### 2. What is Agile, and what are the benefits of implementing it?
 Agile can be described as a mindset or an approach to project management.
 It revolves around having an iterative approach to project management and software development.
 An Agile team delivers work in small increments instead of all at once.
 This allows the team to be more flexible and ready to deal with the inevitable changes they are going to face during development.
-Through the/(this?) process, requirements and plans are coninually evaluated to teams can respond to change quickly.
+Through this process, requirements and plans are continually evaluated so teams can respond to change quickly.

 ### 3. Why did I choose Sparta?
 I first heard about Sparta through codemas.